 Blog

-Should you use Google Extended in Robots.txt?
+Should you block Google Extended in Robots.txt?

 Google Extended is a control mechanism you can use in your robots.txt file to tell Google not to use your content for training its future Gemini models.
 It also stops Google from using your content for grounding conversations in Gemini.
 However, it’s important to know that a Google-Extended disallow in your robots.txt does not block Google […]